 Only code you need to remember

-You will see authentication codes, one for each confidant relationship that you will build in the future.
+You will see confidant codes, one for each confidant relationship that you will build in the future.
 In that sense, you may see a lot of codes.
-But those authentication codes can each be forgotten the moment you and a confidant have tested exchanging a test message.
+But those confidant codes can each be forgotten the moment you and a confidant have tested exchanging a test message.

 If you want to change your code

 Worried that someone may have compromised your user ID?
 The easiest way to revise your personal ID code is to click the Revise User ID button at the bottom of the roster page.
 You are shown a simple page that requests your current ID followed by your input of a new ID, some seven character combination of A to Z, a to z, and 0 to 9.
 The new code is input twice to make sure you have typed what you intended.
 You are then all set with a new personal ID.
 Anybody who knew the old code is now blocked.